softwaremill/scalatimes/README.md

 You should have the latest issue on index page, and archive (last 100 issues) on `http://localhost:3000/archive` page.

+### Disk cache

+The app tries to load campaigns from local cache directory `/home/scalatimes/cache`.
+This directory can be purged to force reload from MailChimp API.

 ### Fix archive page